Data Types in C

 Integer Data Type in C

 Int is used to define integer numbers.
 The size of the data type ‘int’ is 2 bytes or 16 bits.
 The minimum value for the signed ‘int’ data type is -32768.
 The maximum value for the signed ‘int’ data type is 32767.
-We can declare int data type as follows:
+We can declare the int data type as follows:

 int c;